Teepee78/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4. 4-print_most_numbers.c prints 0-9, except 2 and 4
 5. void more_numbers(void) prints 10x o - 14
 6. 6-print_line.c draws a straight line
+7. 7-print_diagonal.c draws a diagonal on the terminal